JaneliaSciComp/ossi-website/src/project-template.md

     Local installation,
     Web browser,
   ]
+software ecosystem:
+  [
+    BigDataViewer,
+    Fiji,
+    ImgLib2,
+    Janelia Workstation,
+    Java Virtual Machine,
+    Napari,
+  ]
+supported file types: [N5, NWB, OME-Zarr, SWC, TIFF, Zeiss CZI, mpeg, avi]
 ---

-Replace this text with a few short paragraphs describing your project.
+Delete this text below the triple dash (---) to use your project's GitHub README as your project's description.
+Note - your GitHub repo must be public for this to work.
+This option is strongly encouraged - it will minimize the effort required on your part to keep your software information up to date on this site.

+If you wish to provide an alternative description, you can write it here.
 Separate each paragraph with a blank line.
 If desired, use [Markdown syntax](https://www.markdownguide.org/basic-syntax/) to add hyperlinks, layout/text effects (e.g., headings, lists, **bold** or _italic_ text), etc.

-Note - styling will be added to anything you write here to make it look pretty 😊.